elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### `<asset>`

 This refers to an asset file related to an article, ie a figure (fig), source code (code), source data (data), media (includes videos, audio and animation) (media), supplementary file (supp), reporting standards (repstand).
-QUESTION - does audio or animation need to go via Glenco.
-TBC

 - fig1
 - media1